🔍 공개 퀴즈 검색

 2. The speed of electrons

-3. A fundamental property causing electromagnetic force ✓
+3. Property causing EM force ✓

 4. Mass of protons